-Northwestern continues to grow as a program under Likhite's direction and in 2011 saw the results of increased talent and depth that Likhite has recruited to Evanston.
-Two weeks after placing eighth at the Big Ten Championships -- the best NU finish since 2002 -- Likhite's squad raised the bar even higher by posting a fifth-place showing at the NCAA Midwest Regional Championships.
-The outcome was a continuation of NU's annual improvement at the meet, climbing from 14th in 2009 to 11th in 2010 before making a considerable jump last season.
+Northwestern continues to grow as a program under Likhite's direction and in 2012 saw the results of increased talent and depth that Likhite has recruited to Evanston.
+Two weeks after placing seventh at the Big Ten Championships -- the best NU finish since 2002 -- Likhite's squad raised the bar even higher by posting a fourth-place showing at the NCAA Midwest Regional Championships.
+The outcome was a continuation of NU's annual improvement at the meet, where the Wildcats jumped from 11th to fifth between 2010 and 2011.

 On the individual side, Likhite in 2010 elevated an NU runner to the status of NCAA qualifier for the first time since 2002.
 Then-sophomore Audrey Huth placed 17th at the Regionals in Peoria and earned an individual berth to the NCAA Championships, also setting a school record (20:35.8) and receiving All-Region honors in the process.

 Huth continued to grow into one of the region's best runners as a junior, placing 10th at the 2011 Big Ten Championships to earn All-Big Ten recognition and later in the season was joined by sophomore Lexie Goldsmith in attaining All-Region honors at the Midwest Regional Championships.
 Huth then broke her own school record in October, 2012, with a 20:19 6K effort at the Wisconsin Invitational, eventually graduating as the school's most successful runner in a decade.